 Hoka Bondi 8 vs Clifton 9 Comparison and Review

-Hokas are one of my favorite shoe brands, and I often get asked if I prefer the Bondi 8 or Clifton 9, since I have both and find them to be worth the investment, although you definitely don’t need both.
-Everyone has different preferences when it comes to shoes, particularly if you’re someone who stands all day, walks, needs a go-to travel shoe, or runs.
-Taking all of that into account, I wanted to take all of that into account while giving my best reviews of each, so that you can make the best decision (and purchase) for your lifestyle.
+Hokas are one of my favorite shoe brands, and I often get asked if I prefer the Bondi 8 or Clifton 9, since I wear both frequently and find them to be worth the investment.
+Everyone has different preferences when it comes to shoes, particularly if you’re someone who stands all day, walks, needs a go-to travel shoe, or runs long distances.
+Taking all of that into account, I wanted to give you my best review and comparison of each, so that you can make the best decision (and purchase) for your lifestyle.

 comparing Hoka Bondi 8 vs Clifton 9 for size, fit, and feel

-The Bondi 8 is heavier than the Clifton 9; this isn’t super noticeable but will be a factor if you’re looking for a pair to run in (more on that later).
+Both are lightweight shoes, but the Bondi 8 is heavier than the Clifton 9; this is extremely subtle but will be a factor if you’re looking for a pair to run in (more on that later).

 The Bondi 8 also feels a bit bulkier as it is slightly wider than the Clifton 9.
-Both shoes come in standard & wide versions, but if you have a wider foot, I recommend the Bondi 8.
+Both shoes come in standard & wide versions, but if your foot is only slightly wider and you want a regular shoe, I recommend the Bondi 8.

 Both are completely cushioned and feel lightweight on your feet.